Hamsters are the best known and most popular small rodents kept as pets.

-Most wood shavings or sawdust should be avoided as these can be bad for your hamster’s respiratory system and can become very smelly when urinated on (although Aspen shavings can be used).
-Also avoid fluffy bedding, such as hamster wool, as this could wrap around a hamster’s limbs and cause stomach problems if eaten.
+Most wood shavings or sawdust should be avoided as these can be bad for your hamster’s respiratory system and can become very smelly when urinated on (although aspen shavings can be used).
+Also avoid fluffy bedding, such as hamster wool, as this could wrap around your hamster’s limbs and cause stomach problems if eaten.

 Hamsters can also be litter-trained, which helps to keep their cage cleaner.

-Hamster exercise balls must not be used as they can quickly become exhausted and won't be able to escape.
+Hamster exercise balls must not be used as your hamster can quickly become exhausted and won't be able to escape.
 They do not allow good ventilation and the hamster cannot access their food, water or a safe hiding place while they're in them.
 This can make it a very stressful experience.

 Instead, we recommend giving them a safe, secure place to have a run around (like a hamster playpen) for when you want to let your hamster outside of their cage.

-We would always suggest making your own with some sturdy cardboard.
 Hamsters are cautious by nature, so your playpen should be small at first so it doesn't cause them stress.
 Include toys, food, water and hides and tunnels in the playpen – this will encourage your hamster to explore and help them to feel safe.
 Then, as their confidence grows, and over a period of time, you can increase the size.

 Always supervise your hamster in their playpen and never wake them up to put them in their playpen.
 Only pop them in when they're awake.

-Scatter feeding some of their dry food is great as it channels their natural instinct to forage for food.
-You can pop their daily food around their cage and hide some under their bedding so that they can snuffle it out.
+Scatter feeding your hamster's dry food is great, as it channels their natural instinct to forage for food.
+You can scatter their daily food around their cage and hide some under their bedding so that they can snuffle it out.
 Adding sprays of seeds and safe plants will create a natural environment for foraging.

-A commercial hamster mix is a good basis for your pet’s diet.
-Hamsters also like small pieces of fruit and vegetables, like a small slice of apple or a sprig of cauliflower.
+A commercial hamster mix is a good basis for your hamster’s diet.
+Adding small pieces of fresh food will have nutritional benefits and keep your hamster's diet interesting.

-A hamster’s front teeth, like those of other rodents, grow continually so they need to gnaw to keep them in shape.
-Fruit tree sticks or the small, hard dog biscuits in very small quantities make good hamster treats and gnawing on them helps prevent overgrown teeth.
+A hamster’s front teeth, like those of other rodents, grow continually, so they need to gnaw to keep them in shape.
+Fruit tree sticks or small, hard dog biscuits in very small quantities make good hamster treats and gnawing on them helps prevent overgrown teeth.

 Fresh water must be made available, either in a water bottle or small water bowl, and the water should be changed daily.